joshbushdash/joshbushdash.github.io/_pages/玩了啥/2024/08 Serbia-Novi Sad.md

 bookmark: true
 ---

-When I was in Novi Sad, I felt sad...
+When I was in Novi Sad, I felt a new kind of saddness...

 ![](/assets/img/2024/08/IMG_2138.jpg)
 ![](/assets/img/2024/08/IMG_2147.jpg)